 The result of forgiveness is like a two edged sword.

-Secondly,it releases those whom we forgive from bondage of sin and the devil and gives God an opportunity to bless them and change them.
-We have the example of Stephen.
-(Acts 7:60) Soon after Stephen forgave Saul, Saul met with Jesus and became the great apostle Paul.
-We also notice the change of attitude in the brothers of Joseph.
+Secondly, it releases those whom we forgive and can break demonic strongholds in their lives that keep them away from God.
+When we forgive, it gives God an opportunity to bless them and change those whom we forgive.
+We have the example of Stephen in Acts 7:60.
+Soon after Stephen forgave Saul, Saul met with Jesus and became the great apostle Paul.
+We also notice the change of attitude in the brothers of Joseph when he met them in Egypt many years later.
 Before they sold him as a slave they were cruel and hard.
-But when he met them in Egypt many years later they were soft and humble.
+But when he met them in Egypt they were repentant and humble.

 Testimony in Russia: A number of years ago I preached on forgiveness in one of the churches in eastern Russia.
 In my message I made this statement, “you have no other alternative, you must forgive!”
 A young man hearing my message had the following testimony.
 “I was attacked by a group of young people some time ago.
 I was so badly injured that I landed in hospital with a damaged back.
 As a result I could not hold down my job.
 I was so angry and bitter towards these young people.
 When I heard Dave’s message, I decided to forgive them.

 As I did so, I was immediately healed.
 A short while later, there was a knock at my door, I opened, and saw the group of young people who had attacked me.
 They had come to apologize and ask for forgiveness.”
 Not only did God bless him with healing, but also moved in the hearts of those young people to repent!